Introduction

 - Small amount of cash for unexpected needs

 Having everything prepared eliminates morning scrambling and ensures you arrive composed rather than frazzled.
+Pack your bag the night before so you can simply grab it and go.

 Physical and Mental Preparation